This hearty vegetarian casserole is loaded with brown rice, sweet onions, and smoky Swiss cheese. Yum!

 I've said it before and I'll say it again: I LOVE CASSEROLES!
 I grew up on a steady diet of cheesy and/or creamy casseroles, so they will always hold a soft spot in my heart.

 Since I try to eat (somewhat) healthy now, I don't eat casseroles as often as I used to, and when I do make them, I try to create lighter versions of my all time favorites.

-This sweet onion casserole recipe is adapted from the May issue of Cooking Light.
+This sweet onion casserole recipe is adapted from an old fashioned onion casserole that I loved as a kid.
 I made a few little changes - rather than using white rice, I substituted brown.
 Not only does this make the casserole more nutritious, but it's a little bit heartier too.
-And instead of using gruyere cheese, I used smoked Swiss.
+And instead of using gruyere cheese, I used a smoked Swiss cheese.
 The casserole smelled so good while it was cooking and it tasted even better when it was done.

 - cooking spray or oil mister

-- 1/2 c. brown rice, cooked according to package
+- ½ cup brown rice cooked according to package directions

-- Preheat oven to 325 degrees.
+- Preheat oven to 325 degrees Fahrenheit.
 Spray 8-inch square glass or ceramic baking dish with cooking spray.